schklom/Mirror-workflows/README.md

     - [x] Option to disable file uploads.
 - [ ] Transcription history / save snippets
     - Publish to some **pastebin**-like service.

+## 🧪 Test it!

+A testing instance is available at: https://whisper.r3d.red

+This instance is limited:
+- Maximum of 10 seconds audio recordings
+- File uploads are disabled.

 ## 🪺 Self-hosting